 This brings us to the concept of using simulations to determine statistical power.
-Instead of collecting real data and conducting a full study 100 times, we instead generate hypothetical data (i.e., simulations) and see how often we observe statistical significance in the simulated data.
+Instead of collecting real data and conducting a full study 100 times, we instead generate hypothetical data (i.e., simulations).
+We can see how often we observe statistical significance in the simulated data from simulations.

 For example, if we wanted to know what our statistical power would be for a study with a sample size of 50.
 We would generate 100 simulated datasets, each with a sample size of 50, and run our correlation analysis on each of those datasets to see how often the result comes out as significant.
 If the correlation is significant in 80 (or more) out of the 100 simulations, then we may conclude that a sample size of 50 is enough for our real study.
 If the correlation is significant in fewer than 80 out of the 100 simulations, then we may conclude that a sample size of 50 is not enough.